mikhailshilkov/mikhailio-docpad/src/documents/2018/08/serverless-cold-start-war/index.html.md

 Overall impression is that cold start delays aren't that high, so most applications can tolerate them just fine.

-If that's not the case, some tricks can be implemented to keep function intances warm.
+If that's not the case, some tricks can be implemented to keep function instances warm.
 The approach is universal for all 3 providers: once in X minutes, make an artificial call to the function to prevent it from expiring.